KailaniBailey/IBM-Data-Science-Professional-Certificate/01. What is Data Science?/Week 3: Applications and Careers in Data Science/README.md

 - Importance of Mathematics and Statistics for Data Science
 - The Report Structure
 - **Practice Quiz: The Report Structure**
-- Lesson Summary
+- Lesson Summary: Careers and Recruiting in Data Science
 - **Practice Quiz: Careers and Recruiting in Data Science**
-- Glossary
+- Glossary: Careers and Recruiting in Data Science
 - **Graded Quiz: Careers and Recruiting in Data Science**
-- Summary
+- Summary: Careers and Recruiting in Data Science

 ## Final Assignment
 - A Roadmap to Your Data Science Journey